- Home

 The Finance Committee

-The finance committee generally oversees all matters of purchasing, spending, bonding, taxing and other financial issues including the budget process.
-Major expenditures are often screened in advance by the finance committee even if the expenses have already been approved through the budget.
+The Finance Committee generally oversees all matters of purchasing, spending, bonding, taxing and other financial issues including the budget process.
+Major expenditures are typically considered by the Finance Committee even if the expenses have already been approved through the budget.

-The budget process, of course, affects every operation and function of city government.
-This makes the finance committee’s duties very challenging when funds are sometimes limited and decisions often impact the likelihood that established and identified priorities can be met.
+The budget process affects every operation and function of City government.
+This makes the Finance Committee’s duties challenging when funds are sometimes limited and decisions often impact the likelihood that established and identified priorities can be met.

 Committee Members